Paul Newman: Philanthropy

-With writer A. E. Hotchner, Newman founded Newman's Own, a line of food products, in 1982.
-The brand started with salad dressing and has expanded to include pasta sauce, lemonade, popcorn, salsa, and wine, among other things.
+With writer A. E. Hotchner, Newman founded Newman's Own, a line of food products intended to give all the profits away, in 1982.
+The brand started with salad dressing and has expanded to include pasta sauce, lemonade, popcorn, salsa, and pizza, among other things.
 Newman established a policy that all proceeds, after taxes, would be donated to charity.
 He co-wrote a memoir about the subject with Hotchner, Shameless Exploitation in Pursuit of the Common Good.
+Upon his death in 2008, he gifted the food company to Newman’s Own Foundation, which was made possible by the passage of the Philanthropic Enterprise Act of 2017.100% of the profits and royalties from the sale of Newman’s Own products go to the foundation in service of its mission: to nourish and transform the lives of children who face adversity.

 Among other awards, Newman's Own co-sponsors the PEN/Newman's Own First Amendment Award, a $25,000 reward designed to recognize those who protect the First Amendment as it applies to the written word.

 One beneficiary of his philanthropy is the Hole in the Wall Gang Camp, a residential summer camp for seriously ill children located in Ashford, Connecticut, which Newman co-founded in 1988.
 It is named after the gang in his film Butch Cassidy and the Sundance Kid (1969), and the real-life, historic Hole-in-the-Wall outlaw hangout in the mountains of northern Wyoming.
 Newman's college fraternity, Phi Kappa Tau, adopted his Connecticut Hole in the Wall camp as their "national philanthropy" in 1995.
-The original camp has expanded to become several Hole in the Wall Camps in the U.S., Ireland, France, and Israel.
 In 1988, Newman founded the SeriousFun Children's Network, a global family of summer camps and programs for children with serious illnesses.
 In 2006, Newman also co-founded Safe Water Network with John Whitehead, former chairman of Goldman Sachs, and Josh Weston, former chairman of ADP, to improve access to safe water to underserved communities around the world.

 In 1983, Newman became a major donor for The Mirror Theater Ltd, alongside Dustin Hoffman and Al Pacino, matching a grant from Laurance Rockefeller.
 Newman was inspired to invest by his connection with Lee Strasberg, as Lee's then daughter-in-law Sabra Jones was the founder and producing artistic director of The Mirror.
 Paul Newman remained a friend of the company until his death and discussed at numerous times possible productions in which he could star with his wife, Joanne Woodward.
 In June 1999, Newman donated $250,000 to Catholic Relief Services to aid refugees in Kosovo.

 On June 1, 2007, Kenyon College announced that Newman had donated $10 million to the school to establish a scholarship fund as part of the college's $230 million fund-raising campaign.
 Newman and Woodward were honorary co-chairs of a previous campaign.